mtib/aoc-kt/README.md

 1. Create a file like [AocDay01.kt](src/main/kotlin/dev/mtib/aoc24/days/AocDay01.kt) matching the day number ( e.g. `AocDay05.kt` for day 5).
 2. Overwrite the `part1` and `part2` methods with your implementation, returning the solution as a String.
-3. Run the application with the command above, replacing `<day>` with the day number.
+3. Run the application with the command above, replacing `<day>` with the day number, or just running with `latest`, to run the most recent day.

 If provided with the `SESSION` in your environment variables (matching the cookie value from the AoC website), the application will automatically fetch the input for the given day.